Stevanato Group (NYSE:STVN) Releases FY 2022 Earnings Guidance

 Stevanato Group (NYSE:STVN – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $0.55-$0.57 for the period, compared to the consensus estimate of $0.53.
 The company issued revenue guidance of $1.05 billion-$1.06 billion, compared to the consensus revenue estimate of $991.99 million.

+Stevanato Group (NYSE:STVN – Get Rating) last issued its quarterly earnings data on Tuesday, May 10th.
+The company reported €0.11 ($0.11) earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of €0.11 ($0.11).
+Stevanato Group had a net margin of 14.57% and a return on equity of 16.39%.
+The firm had revenue of €212.10 million during the quarter, compared to the consensus estimate of €212.23 million.
+During the same quarter in the previous year, the firm posted $0.13 EPS.
+The company’s revenue for the quarter was up 10.0% compared to the same quarter last year.
+Equities research analysts expect that Stevanato Group will post 0.52 EPS for the current year.

-Hedge funds have recently made changes to their positions in the stock.
-Goldman Sachs Group Inc. lifted its stake in Stevanato Group by 17.2% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 1,091,835 shares of the company’s stock worth $24,512,000 after acquiring an additional 160,100 shares during the last quarter.
-Millennium Management LLC lifted its stake in Stevanato Group by 86.6% in the fourth quarter.
-Millennium Management LLC now owns 784,549 shares of the company’s stock worth $17,613,000 after acquiring an additional 364,115 shares during the last quarter.
-BlackRock Inc. lifted its position in shares of Stevanato Group by 146.8% during the 4th quarter.
-BlackRock Inc. now owns 254,239 shares of the company’s stock worth $5,708,000 after buying an additional 151,235 shares during the last quarter.
-Bank Julius Baer & Co.
-Ltd Zurich purchased a new stake in shares of Stevanato Group during the 4th quarter worth approximately $3,242,000.
-Finally, Alliancebernstein L.P. purchased a new stake in shares of Stevanato Group during the 4th quarter worth approximately $1,740,000.
-Hedge funds and other institutional investors own 90.26% of the company’s stock.
+A number of hedge funds have recently modified their holdings of the business.
+Lazard Asset Management LLC boosted its stake in shares of Stevanato Group by 3.4% during the first quarter.
+Lazard Asset Management LLC now owns 6,366,679 shares of the company’s stock valued at $128,097,000 after purchasing an additional 210,007 shares in the last quarter.
+Goldman Sachs Group Inc. boosted its stake in shares of Stevanato Group by 6.5% during the first quarter.
+Goldman Sachs Group Inc. now owns 1,162,753 shares of the company’s stock valued at $23,395,000 after purchasing an additional 70,918 shares in the last quarter.
+Wellington Management Group LLP boosted its stake in shares of Stevanato Group by 21.2% during the first quarter.
+Wellington Management Group LLP now owns 992,326 shares of the company’s stock valued at $19,966,000 after purchasing an additional 173,332 shares in the last quarter.
+Millennium Management LLC boosted its stake in shares of Stevanato Group by 86.6% during the fourth quarter.
+Millennium Management LLC now owns 784,549 shares of the company’s stock valued at $17,613,000 after purchasing an additional 364,115 shares in the last quarter.
+Finally, BlackRock Inc. lifted its position in Stevanato Group by 3.6% during the first quarter.
+BlackRock Inc. now owns 263,364 shares of the company’s stock valued at $5,299,000 after acquiring an additional 9,125 shares during the last quarter.
+Institutional investors and hedge funds own 90.26% of the company’s stock.

 Stevanato Group S.p.A. engages in the design, production, and distribution of products and processes to provide integrated solutions for pharma and healthcare.
 Its principal products include containment solutions, drug delivery systems, medical devices, diagnostic, analytical services, visual inspection machines, assembling and packaging machines, and glass forming machines.